bhaskar8088/generate-tracking-number/README.md

 ## Features

 - Generates unique tracking numbers that match the regex pattern `^[A-Z0-9]{1,16}$`
 - Ensures no duplicate tracking numbers are generated.
-Our system will try to generate a unique tracking number 10 times and if it cannot, it will cancel.
-This means that, we need to generate tracking number in such a way that it will be unique with 1 or 2 attempts.
 - Validates input fields using Django Rest Framework serializers
 - API optimized for scalability and high concurrency